thrackle-io/rules-engine/docs/userGuides/permissions/ADMIN-ROLES.md

 ---

-## RULE BYPASS ACCOUNT
+## TREASURY ACCOUNT
-Rule Bypass Account can be granted at any time by the app admin.
+Treasury Account can be granted at any time by the app admin.
 This role is exempt from all economic rules except for the Admin Withdrawal rule.
 This role cannot be revoked or renounce their role while this rule is active.
-Functions with the modifier onlyRole(RULE_BYPASS_ACCOUNT) can only be called by this role.
+Functions with the modifier onlyRole(TREASURY_ACCOUNT) can only be called by this role.

 ### Add Command
-The following is an example of the command used to add an rule bypass account:
+The following is an example of the command used to add an treasury account:
 ````
-cast send $APPLICATION_APP_MANAGER "addRuleBypassAccount(address)" $APP_ADMIN --private-key $APP_ADMIN_PRIVATE_KEY --rpc-url $ETH_RPC_URL
+cast send $APPLICATION_APP_MANAGER "addTreasuryAccount(address)" $APP_ADMIN --private-key $APP_ADMIN_PRIVATE_KEY --rpc-url $ETH_RPC_URL
 ````

 ### Capabilities
-* Rule Bypass Accounts are exempt from all economic rules except for the Admin Withdrawal Rule.
+* Treasury Accounts are exempt from all economic rules except for the Admin Withdrawal Rule.
-* Rule Bypass Accounts may not alter any rule configurations to include risk related rules.
+* Treasury Accounts may not alter any rule configurations to include risk related rules.
-* Rule Bypass Accounts may not renounce their role.
+* Treasury Accounts may not renounce their role.

 ### Role Hash
 ````